-It’s been a while since I made anything with matcha and when CT bought me a tin of it for my birthday I reckoned it was time to do more than just drink it.
-This easy recipe for matcha green tea cheesecake pots with blueberries popped into my head and before I quite knew what I was about, they were made.
+It’s been a while since I made anything with matcha.
+So when CT bought me a tin of it for my birthday I reckoned it was time to do more than just drink it.
+This easy no bake blueberry matcha cheesecake recipe popped into my head and before I quite knew what I was about, they were made.

 Matcha Green Tea Cheesecake Pots